arturshyshko/automyte/src/automyte/PLANS.md

 1. add validation in automaton, to make sure all the props/tasks are correct and can be used together or maybe use the type guards feature in python?
 1. Check for any bash command error wherever they are called and handle an error?
 Raise exception?
+1. Add util for reading paths from a separate file?
+  * Useful for when ran across different machines by multiple people.
 1. Add WithFlagsMixin class that would implement following stuff:
   * .flags(*flags) method
   * self.flags.extend(*flags) setup